 The classroom’s door opened and a tall, white skinned boy stepped in.

-His green eyes staring at the empty seat he usually sat on,and he walked towards it silently.
+His green eyes were staring at the empty seat he usually sat on,and he walked towards it silently.

 “Good morning Alex?” said Mr. George in a sarcastic tone .